emilyboda/Simple-Inky-Weather-Display/README.md

 ### Installing:
 1. Clone this repo with:
 **`git clone https://github.com/emilyboda/Simple-Inky-Weather-Display simple-weather`**
+2. Run the following lines, one-by-one, and then reboot.
+**`sudo raspi-config --expand-rootfs
+sudo sed -i s/#dtparam=spi=on/dtparam=spi=on/ /boot/config.txt
+sudo dpkg-reconfigure tzdata`**
-2. Follow the instructions in the settings.py file
+3. Follow the instructions in the settings.py file

 ## Calibration Example
 Each small line represents 5 pixels.
 The text "50" is telling you that the point (50, 50) is where the two dark lines cross to the top left of the text.